ShreedharG/backend/Readme.md

-Bhai this is the advanced folder structure used in any backend directory
+This is the advanced folder structure used in any backend directory.
+Standard industry - dir